-Along with the OTHER STATISTICS automatically generated in the report (registered vessels and boater education), your state may want to incorporate other information not currently recorded in BARD, such as: budget/finance figures; equipment/manpower figures; citations issues and arrests; and vessel safety checks completed.
+Along with the OTHER STATISTICS automatically generated in the report, you may want to incorporate data not currently recorded in BARD (e.g., budget/finance figures; equipment/ manpower figures; citations issued; arrests; vessel safety checks; etc.)

-For ISSUES AND TRENDS, review your state's data to identify issues and hot topics for the report period; trends; or significant changes from the previous report period.
-Some suggestions:
+For ISSUES AND TRENDS, review your state's data to identify issues and hot topics for the report period; trends; or significant changes from the previous period.
+Suggestions: